International Association of Classification Societies: History

+As of February 2024, IACS has 12 members, collectively representing over 90% of the global tonnage, with Türk Loydu becoming the newest member subsequent to a successful verification of the IACS Membership Criteria.

 Purpose

+IACS is a non-commercial, technical collaboration association to establish, review, develop, and promote minimum technical requirements in relation to the design, construction, maintenance and survey of ships and other marine related facilities and to assist international regulatory bodies in the development and interpretation of statutory regulations to help ensure their universal and uniform application, with a view to improving safety at sea and marine environmental protection.

 Although IACS is a non-governmental organization, it also plays a role within the International Maritime Organization (IMO), for which IACS provides technical support and guidance and develops unified interpretations of the international statutory regulations developed by the member states of the IMO.
 Once adopted, these interpretations are applied by each IACS member society, when certifying compliance with the statutory regulations on behalf of authorizing flag states.

 IACS has consultative status with the IMO and remains the only non-governmental organization with observer status which also develops and applies technical rules that are reflective of the aims embodied within IMO conventions.
-The link between the international maritime regulations, developed by the IMO and the classification rule requirements for a ship’s hull structure and essential engineering systems is codified in the International Convention for the Safety of Life at Sea (SOLAS).
+The link between the international maritime regulations, developed by the IMO and the classification rule requirements for a ship's hull structure and essential engineering systems is codified in the International Convention for the Safety of Life at Sea (SOLAS).

 Organization

-IACS is governed by a Council, with each member represented on the Council by a senior management executive.
-The position of Chairman of the Council is rotated between the members on an annual basis.
+IACS operates through the following bodies: Council, Chair's Office, Sub-Committee (on Quality Policy), General Policy Group (GPG), Quality Committee (QC), Panels, Expert Groups (EGs), Small Groups (SGs), Project Teams (PTs) and the Permanent Secretariat including the Quality System Certification Scheme (QSCS) Operations Centre.
+The Council is the governing body of the Association, with each member represented on the Council by a senior management executive.
+The Chairman of the Council is elected from among the IACS Members for a term of two years.
 Reporting to the Council is the General Policy Group (GPG), made up of a senior management representative from each member society.
-The GPG develops and implements actions giving effect to the policies, directions, and long term plans of the Council.
-The chair of GPG is taken by the Member holding the Council chair.
-Much of the technical development work of IACS is undertaken by several working parties (WP), the members of which are drawn from the technical, engineering, survey or quality management staff of the member societies.
+The GPG develops and implements actions giving effect to the policies, directions, and long-term plans of the Council and provide advice to the Council as necessary on issues in the maritime field, and initiate action in areas of strategic importance to the Association.
+The technical work of IACS (i.e. development of IACS Resolutions/Recommendations) is undertaken by several Working Groups (WGs) which comprise seven panels (a permanent WG related to specific areas of the technical work) and nine EGs (a non-permanent WG to advise on a specialised area of IACS' work), the members of which are drawn from the technical, engineering, survey or quality management staff of the member societies.